sjl/.plan/README.markdown

 * Got a couple of books out of the RU library before it closes for a few weeks in the summer.
 Started going through [Algorithms and Networking for Computer Games][] and made a little [sandbox][] repo to play around in.
+* Hacked together a quick [proof of concept][hype] GDL player that can read and search arbitrary GDL games.
+It's so nice to see things finally starting to come together!